How do I volunteer for Dragon Con Gaming? How can I run my own games as a scheduled event?

 Yes, running games for Dragon Con counts as volunteer hours.
 Thus, if you run games for 25 hrs., you will earn a free show membership.

 As to other perks, there is not a standard set, but some areas offer such things as free gaming tickets (within reason).
-Contact the appropriate Gaming Director for more information.
+Contact the appropriate Gaming Director

 You might also want to take a look at the At The Show section; you might find your answers there.